-Impact Description Project Life Cycle Stage: Construction stage Impact Source: Excavation Works Cumulative Impact Source: Exc avation works Impact Pathway: Land Cover Impact Description : Land take during the construction stage may cause a direct reduction in habitats present.
+Impact Description Project Life Cycle Stage: Construction stage mpact Source: Excavation Works Cumulative Impact Source: Exc avation works Impact Pathway: Land Cover Impact Description : Land take during the construction stage may cause a direct reduction in habitats present.
 Whilst the majority of land use change is temporary in nature with immediate re-instatement for works such as cable trenching and temporary berms, land use change for project infrastructure such as permanent roads, permanent berms and other features may reduce the respective area of some higher value habitats or habitats which are important from a Biodiversity perspective.
 Project Design Measures such as the use of flagmen at entrances reduces land cover change.
 Permanent storage berms, located along realigned windfarm roads, will be re-instated immediately with native grasses.
 All re-instatement will be overseen by the Project Ecologist.
 As per Best Practice all habitats described and evaluated herein are those evaluated as of Local Importance (Higher Value) and above - we note that no habitats evaluated as of County, National, or International Importance are affected by permanent land use change.
-Impact Quality: Negative Evaluation of the Subject I Development Impact - Reduction in Terrestrial Habitats Element 2: UWF Related Wo rks - direct/indirect impact Impact Magnitude: No habitats evaluated as of Co unty, National or International Importance will be lost.
-Permanent habitat loss relates to 1 no. habitat types evaluated as of Local Importance (higher value):(Wet Grassland (0.07Ha) The magnitude of change represents 0.04% of the total habitat within the study area and 0.6% of the Wet Grassland habitat.
-Significance of the Impact: Not Significant Rationale for Impact Evaluation: • The local importance (higher value) of the habitats lost; • The low sensitivity of the habitats for which change will occur (context), and; • The extent of Habitat Loss, with none of the individual habitat changes representing more than 1% of the re- spective habitat present, which is; Only a minor shift away from baseline conditions, notwithstanding; The long term duration, and; The long term duration, and; Low reversibility with perman nent land use change likely.
-Element 2: UWF Related Work zs - cumulative impact • Cumulative Impact Magnitude : The potential for the 1 no. habitats (Wet Grassland) identified above to be cumulatively affected by another Element of the Whole UWF Project, is limited to Upperchurch Windfarm, a UWF Grid Connection (which also occurs within 100m of UWF Related Works) is entirely located along bitumer surfaced public road and forestry road within the UWF Related Works Cumulative Evaluation Study Area.
+Impact Quality: Negative Evaluation of the Subject D Development Impact - Reduction in Terrestrial Habitats Element 2: UWF Related Wor rks - direct/indirect impact Impact Magnitude: No habitats evaluated as of Co unty, National or International Importance will be lost.
+Permanent habitat loss relate Grassland (0.07Ha) The magnit 0.6% of the Wet Grassland hab s to 1 no. habitat types evaluated as of Local Importance (higher value):(Wet tude of change represents 0.04% of the total habitat within the study area and pitat.
+Significance of the Impact: No ot Significant Rationale for Impact Evaluation • The local importance (higher ı : value) of the habitats lost; • The low sensitivity of the hab • The low sensitivity of the habitats for which change will occur (context) and: The extent of Habitat Loss, with none of the individual habitat changes representing more than 1% of the re- spective habitat present, which is; Only a minor shift away from baseline conditions, notwithstanding; • The long term duration, and; • Low reversibility with permar ient land use change likely.
+Flament 2: UNE Deleted Merke - completing in set Liement 2.
+Owr Related work Cumulative Impact Magnitude : The potential for the 1 no. habitats (Wet Grassland) identified above to be cumulatively affected by another Element of the Whole UWF Project, is limited to Upperchurch Windfarm, as UWF Grid Connection (which also occurs within 100m of UWF Related Works) is entirely located along bitumen surfaced public road and forestry road within the UWF Related Works Cumulative Evaluation Study Area.
 The area of Wet Grassland to be removed is at RWR2.
 There is no potential for additional habitat loss in combination with the Upperchurch Windfarm as the RWR2 road way will be replacing the Consented UWF Road at this location.
-Significance of the Impact: No t Significant
+Significance of the Impact: Not t Significant